Jim Popp: Alabama State (2020–2021)

 In 2020, Popp accepted the job as Assistant Head Coach and Running Backs Coach at Alabama State University, a member of the SWAC, reuniting him with Don Hill-Eley from the Baltimore Stallions days.
 The SWAC Conference moved the 2020 playing season to the spring of 2021 due to Covid-19.

 Popp resigned his position in the summer of 2021.

 North Carolina at Charlotte (2021)

 Popp joined Will Healy's staff at the University of North Carolina at Charlotte as Chief of Staff and Advisor to the Head Coach for the fall 2021 campaign.

 American pro football leagues

 NFL Europe / World League of American Football (1991)

 In 1991, he served as the wide receivers, special teams coordinator, and strength and conditioning coach for the Raleigh-Durham Skyhawks of the World League of American Football, led by Roman Gabriel.

 Professional Spring Football League (1991–1992)

 Before joining the CFL, Popp helped form a new pro football league called the Professional Spring Football League in 1991–1992, with which Popp served as the league’s director of player personnel and worked with former NFL coach Walt Michaels.

-United States Football League (2022)
+United States Football League/United Football League (2022 - Present)

 Popp has joined the newly formed United States Football League (USFL).
-Popp has been named Director of Player Administration.
+Popp has been named Vice President, Player Personnel and has served as Director of Player Administration.
+Popp still holds these positions with the current UFL after the USFL/XFL merger.